 We'll go over the critical differences between activities and accomplishments and cover the most frequently asked questions about common annual report sections like the letter from the director, the financial section, and donor lists - and whether you need them at all in your report.

-But best of all, we'll talk about how to share your accomplishments in ways your supporters both understand and appreciate in short formats that are easy to create both offline and online.
-We’ll look at how nonprofits are using a variety of new and engaging formats including two and four-page print reports, oversized postcards, video, slide-shows, and mini-sites.
+But best of all, we'll talk about how to share your accomplishments in ways your supporters both understand and appreciate in short written formats that are easy to create and share both offline and online, including two and four-page print reports, oversized postcards, and online-only annual reports, including mini-sites.

 - Where an annual report fits in your donor communications plan